 An application is a written expression of your intention to adopt a German Shepherd.
 Most organizations will ask you to fill out an application form (online or otherwise) with details related to the following areas:

-See the BrightStar German Shepherd Rescue and the Bay Area German Shepherd Rescue application forms as examples.
+See examples of the BrightStar German Shepherd Rescue and the Bay Area German Shepherd Rescue application forms.

 Visit the Center

-Visiting a center with dogs for adoption may already be done during the previous searching step.
-But some centers will only allow you to visit once the application has been made.
+Visiting a center with dogs for adoption may be done during the previous search step.
+However, some centers will only allow you to visit once the application has been made.

 In whichever step you visit the center, the expectation is that you will identify your future dog.